zokioki/holidays_img/README.md

 HolidaysImg.configure do |config|
   # Load holidays based on region, defaults to :us
   config.region    = :ca
-  # Only load images for holidays you specify,
+  # Only load images for holidays you specify
-  # defaults to all holidays observed for specified region
-  config.whitelist = ['Christmas Day']
+  config.whitelist = ['Christmas Day', 'Mother\'s Day']
+  # Load custom holidays from file, can also pass array of file paths
+  config.custom_holidays = '/path/to/custom_holidays.yml'
 end
 ```

+For info on how to format custom holiday definitions, see the Holidays gem's [definition syntax documentation](https://github.com/holidays/definitions/blob/master/SYNTAX.md).

 ## License